 1 small garlic clove, finely grated (1/4 tsp)

 1 tsp sesame seeds to sprinkle on salad

 Combine all ingredients except sesame seeds in blender and run on high until dressing is emulsified.
 Pour on salad greens, then sprinkle sesame seeds on salad.

 Braised eggplant is one of my favorite Chinese dishes.
 Our favorite restaurant, King Yen in Berkeley, serves it fragrant with fresh basil.
-I picked up long Asian eggplants, fresh basil and green onions (scallions) from the farmer’s market.
-I added red bell peppers for color and Shiitake mushrooms for their wonderful texture and unami flavor.
-You can use fresh Shiitakes or soak dried ones in warm water for a more toothsome feel.
-I’ve also made this successfully with large common (button) mushrooms.
+I picked up the veggies from the farmer’s market: long Asian eggplants, mushrooms, with fresh basil, red bell peppers and green onions (scallions) for color.

 I added a chicken breast for more protein.
 If you have leftover roasted breast you can chop it in bite sized pieces and add it in with the basil.

-Vegetarians and vegans can omit the chicken (or swap it for tofu) and use vegetable broth.
+Vegetarians and vegans can omit the chicken (or swap it for tofu, adding it when you add the basil) and use vegetable broth.

 I only add a teaspoon of Sriracha because I can’t handle much heat, but feel free to amp it up, adding it at the end to taste.